Majramos/py-jupyter-devenv/README.md

 ## Features
-- Creates a fully contained dpython development environment with jupyterlab
+- Creates a fully contained python development environment with jupyterlab
-- Setups my jupyterlab user settings and installs a custom theme and extensions
+- Setup with my jupyterlab user settings and a custom theme and extensions
 - Mounts volume using a local folder